ArmedMob/Vanilla-Tweaked/README.md

 # Vanilla-Tweaked
-Making Vanilla Minecraft Better For Everyone with a new Forge Mod Vanilla Tweaked.
+Making Vanilla Minecraft Better For Everyone with a new Forge Mod called Vanilla Tweaked.

 This Mod Requires a Forge Modded Server/Environment/Client